WarlightProgramming/cslbot/COMMANDS.md

 *average* team (including new teams that just joined) would immediately be on probation (in their **GRACE PERIOD**).

+#### MAX RANK

-**MAX RANK**: Maximum rank for a team to continue participating in good standing.
+Maximum rank for a team to continue participating in good standing.

 *Sample Args*: "5", "10", "15"